kdzwinel/ChromeExtensionsWorkshop/README.md

 4. Create and add `popup.js` and `popup.css` to your `popup.html` page.
 Implement the functionality presented below:
 <br/><img src="http://i.imgur.com/Fz1xfHz.png" alt="Popup with pollution information" /><br/>
 	- Pull the pollution data from `http://smogalert.pl/api/stats/krakow-krasinskiego`.
+	- You can't use inline JavaScript on your page (`<script>var bla;...` or `<a href='#' onclick='something()'...`), keep all your code in the separate files.
 	- You can (but definitely don't have to) use any libraries/frameworks you wish.
-However, don't use external servers!
-Download all files that you need to your extension folder.
+However, don't use external files!
+Download all resources that you need to your extensions' folder.
 	- You can debug your popup by right-clicking on the browser action button and choosing "Inspect Popup".
 5. Done!
 If you have extra time left you can polish your extension.
 Check list of possible improvements below.